pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-createempty-md/07-contrib-custom.md

-What makes your site code unique is your selection of contributed modules and themes, and any custom modules or themes your development team has created.
-These customizations need to be replicated in your new project structure.
+This section describes how to replicate your selection of contributed modules and themes, and any custom modules or themes your development team has created in your new project structure.

 ## Contributed Code